 Let’s take a look at what the term entails and what it can mean for you.

-Where Does the Term ‘Bottled in bond’ Come From?
+What Does ‘Bottled in bond’ Mean?

 In the late 1800s, there wasn’t much regulation or even consistency in the world of whisky.
 Many vendors bought a whisky by the barrel.
 This means that tainting or tweaking the batch was easy to do and offered no assurance of quality at the point of sale.